rosmed/rosmed.github.io/ismr2026/catheter_model.md

 ![First terminal showing the ros2 launch command](images/catheter_10_launch_catheter.png)

 Gazebo Sim and RViz will open.
-Gazebo shows the 3D simulation environment and RViz shows the robot model topic.

 ![Gazebo Sim and RViz windows opening side by side](images/catheter_11_rviz_gazebo.png)

 Arrange and resize the windows so both are visible.
-In Gazebo you will see the simulation world; in RViz, the **RobotModel** display should show Status: Ok.

 ![Windows resized to show Gazebo and RViz side by side](images/catheter_12_window_resize.png)

-Zoom in on the Gazebo view to see the catheter model.
-In the RViz 3D view, the catheter appears as a thin curved line.
+Zoom in on both Gazebo and RViz to see the catheter model.

 ![Zoomed-in views showing the catheter in Gazebo and RViz](images/catheter_13_zoom.png)